Dynamic Topological Data Analysis of Functional Human Brain Networks: Introduction

-Motivated by these studies, we develop a novel dynamic-TDA based approach that can statistically discriminate two groups of brain networks.
-This dynamic-TDA framework builds persistent homology over a multivariate time series \cite{song.2020.ISBI} and constructs a test statistic using the Wasserstein distance between barcodes.
-The proposed Dynamic-TDA is applied on the resting-state fMRI (rs-fMRI) human and uncovers interesting topological differences in the temporal dynamics between males and females.
-Unlike many existing approaches limited to static summaries of dynamically changing images \cite{chung.2019.ISBI, bassett.2017, wang.2018.annals}, the proposed approach helps us investigate the dynamic pattern of the images \cite{gidea.2018, perea.2015, song.2020.ISBI}.
-Motivated by time-delay embedding (TDE), we propose new dynamic embedding that can extract temporal profile of topological changes in multivariate time series \cite{von.2010.tde}.
+Motivated by these studies, we develop a novel dynamic-TDA based approach that can statistically discriminate between two groups of brain networks, reflecting the dynamic nature of brain functional processes.
+This dynamic-TDA framework builds persistent homology over a multivariate time series \cite{song.2020.ISBI} and constructs a test statistic using the Wasserstein distance between persistence diagrams.
+Our proposed dynamic-TDA, when applied to resting-state fMRI (rs-fMRI) data, reveals notable topological differences in the temporal dynamics between male and female subjects.
+This approach moves beyond the traditional methods that focus on static summaries of dynamic images \cite{chung.2019.ISBI, bassett.2017, wang.2018.annals}, allowing for a more nuanced exploration of dynamic patterns within the images \cite{gidea.2018, perea.2015, song.2020.ISBI}.
+Motivated by time-delay embedding (TDE), we introduce a novel Dynamic Embedding technique to capture the temporal evolution of topological changes in multivariate time series data \cite{von.2010.tde}